sharmaabhishekk/sharmaabhishekk.github.io/_projects/vaep_gam.md

 I was debating throwing out all the work given how bad our model seems to be doing but ultimately, decided against it.
 I hope there's *some* value to be gained from this implementation.
 Obviously, if you have any ideas or have worked out some code (even better!) to decrease the normalized brier score, please DM me.

 All the code to reproduce the models is [here](https://github.com/sharmaabhishekk/blog_posts/tree/main/vaep_gam_implementation/notebooks).
-Huge thanks to [Tom Decross](https://twitter.com/TomDecroos?s=20), one of the authors of the VAEP papers for very patiently answering all my noob-ish questions.
-Feel free to DM me for any feedback/questions/criticism!
+Huge thanks to [Tom Decross](https://twitter.com/TomDecroos?s=20), one of the authors of the VAEP papers for very patiently answering all my noobish questions.
+Feel free to reach out to me for any feedback/questions/criticism!

 -----------